kvasilas/RPI_home_theater/README.md

 - 3d print case and attach it to ceiling
 - get wireless mouse and keyboard.
 - maybe add light controls to it?
+- use pypy3 it compiles so startup will be slow but runtime will be good!  especially useful if i dont use it as a computer

 ## Media paths
 Mian applications already intergrated